 Database Definition Document — Full Guide

 The Database Definition Document is the foundational document required by Israel’s 2017 Security Regulations for every database at medium or high security level.
 It defines the database’s "identity": owners, responsible parties, purpose, data types, security level, vendors, and retention period.
 Without a valid document — the organization doesn’t meet 2017 regulations, and Amendment 13 also requires this information.
+Within DPO as a Service, the document is delivered alongside the related security procedure.

 15 essential fields